 Shared values build the foundation, and personality shapes the day-to-day.
 A practical couple compatibility test includes gentle conversations that reveal personality traits without turning date night into an exam.

 Start with self‑awareness.
-Learn about your own tendencies before you evaluate how you and your partner fit together—our guide on how to learn about yourself can help.
-The Big Five personality traits—openness, conscientiousness, extraversion, agreeableness, and neuroticism—are useful lenses for understanding long‑term compatibility.2
+Learn your own tendencies before you evaluate how you fit together — our guide on how to learn about yourself can help.
+The Big Five personality traits — openness, conscientiousness, extraversion, agreeableness, and neuroticism — are useful lenses for understanding long‑term compatibility2.

 Key Personality Areas to Explore

-Understanding these dimensions helps prevent friction down the road.
-For example, a highly conscientious partner who likes order may clash with a spontaneous, messy partner—this flags potential hotspots like chores and planning.
+Understanding these dimensions helps prevent friction later.
+For example, a highly conscientious partner who likes order may clash with a spontaneous, messy partner — this flags potential hotspots like chores and planning.
 Bringing this up early creates space for negotiation and compromise.

 |---|---|---|